Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 The Grant Program

-Louisville's Lead-Safe Louisville grant program has helped some property owners cover abatement costs.
-But as of early 2026, the program has cleared only about 370 homes total and is not currently accepting new applications.
-If you were counting on grant funding, it may not be available on your timeline.
+Louisville’s Lead-Safe Louisville program has helped some owners cover abatement costs.
+The reality check: as of early 2026, the program has cleared roughly 370 homes total and is not taking new applications.
+If your plan hinges on grant money, you might be waiting longer than your timeline allows.

 The Hidden Cost: Your Buyer Pool

-Here is the cost that does not show up on an abatement quote.
-FHA and VA loans will not finance a home with deteriorating lead paint.
-The appraiser will flag peeling, chipping, or chalking paint on any pre-1978 home, and the lender will require remediation before closing.
+This is the cost nobody puts on the abatement quote.
+FHA and VA loans will not close on a home with deteriorating lead paint.
+The appraiser flags peeling, chipping, or chalking paint on any pre-1978 home, and the lender shuts it down until the seller fixes it.

 Your Four Options for Selling a House with Lead Paint in Louisville

-You have four realistic paths.
-Each has trade-offs.
-Which one makes sense depends on your numbers, your timeline, and how much hassle you want to deal with.
+Four realistic paths.
+Each one trades something for something else.
+The right choice depends on your numbers, your timeline, and how much of the process you want to deal with personally.

 Option 1: Abate First, Then Sell on the MLS

-Best for: Homeowners with one property, enough cash or credit to cover abatement, and time to wait for a retail buyer.
+Best for: Homeowners with one property, enough cash or credit to cover abatement, and patience for a retail buyer.

 • Pay for testing and full abatement ($5,300-$20,800 per unit)